bobsyourgrannie/docs/docs/reports.md

 The name of the stored file/blob is by default inherited from the entity unique _id.
 This can be customized using `{ "options": { "reports": { "save": true, "blobName": "myfilename" } }`

 ## Async
-Sending rendering request with `options.reports.save = true` will instruct the extension to save the report and add `Permanent-Link` header to the response, but the rendering is still synchronous and you receive response back after the process is finished.
-If you want to start the rendering process  asynchronously and receive the responds immediately you should set `options.reports.async = true`.
+Sending a rendering request with `options.reports.save = true` will instruct the extension to save the report and add `Permanent-Link` header to the response, but the rendering is still synchronous and you receive the response back after the process is finished.
+If you want to start the rendering process asynchronously and receive the response immediately you should set `options.reports.async = true`.

 > `POST:` https://jsreport-host/api/report
 > `BODY:`